Lawyer Call Avatar

 11. Copy of Divorce or Death Certificate of spouse

-12. Relative’s undertaking (In case of Single Parent)
+12. Relative’s undertaking (In case of a single parent)

 13. 2 reference letters from the respected members of the society known to the PAPs